mlund/ultimate64/README.md

 Where `HOST` is the IP address or hostname of the Ultimate device on your local network.
 Alternatively specify this in the environmental variable `ULTIMATE_HOST` as assumed in the following examples.
+`ULTIMATE_PASSWORD` may be used to specify a network password for your Ultimate device.

 ## Examples